Darcy Benoit, Ph.D

 Administrative/Technical Assistant, Acadia Institute for Data Analytics

-Keilani is the Administrative/Technical Assistant at AIDA.
 Keilani graduated from Memorial University of Newfoundland in 2015 with a Bachelor of Commerce and a concentration in Human Resource Management and Labour Relations.
 After graduating, Keilani remained in Newfoundland working in the insurance/financial sector before relocating back to Nova Scotia in 2016.
+Keilani joined the Acadia Institute for Data Analytics as the Administrative/Technical Assistant in late 2018 following the launch of the Data Runway project.